dadooda/smart_tuple/README.md

 Introduction
 ------------

-Sometimes we need to build SQL WHERE statements which are compound or conditional by nature, e.g. ones used by search forms.
+Sometimes we need to build SQL WHERE statements which are compound or conditional by nature.
 SmartTuple simplifies this task by letting us build statements of virtually unlimited complexity out of smaller ones.

 SmartTuple is suitable for use with Ruby on Rails (ActiveRecord) and other Ruby frameworks and ORMs.